-The signs meet the placement requirements.
-The wall sign will be placed at the horizontal lintel and the projecting sign will be projecting from the building.
+The sign meets the placement requirements.
+The wall sign will be placed at the horizontal lintel.

 3. Sign Shape

 Signs shall be designed to match the historic time period elements.
 Wall signs shall include a raised rectangular border that sets the sign apart from the building surface or hanging space.
 Wall signs shall make use of individual raised letters.
 Projecting signs may be fabricated in a variety of shapes appropriate to the building or business